 While closed adoptions have become less common, they may still be the best choice for some families.
 Some of the advantages of closed adoption include:

-• Privacy and anonymity: Birth parents who choose a closed adoption may have a greater sense of privacy and anonymity, which can be important for those who are not ready for an ongoing relationship with the child or adoptive family.
+- Privacy and anonymity: Birth parents who choose a closed adoption may have a greater sense of privacy and anonymity.
+This can be important for those who are not ready for an ongoing relationship with the child or adoptive family.

-• Clear boundaries and roles: In a closed adoption, the boundaries and roles are often more clearly defined, which can be less emotionally complex for some families.
+- Clear boundaries and roles: In a closed adoption, the boundaries and roles are often more clearly defined.
+This can be less emotionally complex for some families.

 Challenges of Closed Adoption